 Integrated Science I (Mandatory)Gr 91 year1 creditThis Integrated Science course serves the purpose of a general lab science course covering both the physical and life sciences.
 Additionally, special attention is paid to cross-curricular connections with English and Geography.
 Each term has a guiding theme spanning these three subjects.
-Cross-curricular skills, such as critical thinking, argument construction, analyzing sources, creating and interpreting graphs and maps, are carefully aligned to help students transition into the rigors of high school.1 credit
+Cross-curricular skills, such as critical thinking, argument construction, analyzing sources, creating and interpreting graphs and maps, are carefully aligned to help students transition into the rigors of high school.1 year1 credit

-Integrated Science II Gr 10-12 1 year 1 credit This Integrated Science course serves both the physical and life sciences.
-In students as a follow-up science cours than Integrated Science I as students' stronger math and rea isoning skills can be e incorporated into these lessons.
-The Integrated Scie inquiry-based learning, to be inquisitiv skills to include using evidence to forr n conclusions and ana alyzing problems sci entifically.
-The lab component will develop the ability collect data and use science lab work is accurately to
+This Integrated Science course serves the purpose of a general lab science course covering both the physical and life sciences.
+Integrated Science II is a course designed for high school students as a follow-up science course from Integrated Science I. The academic rigor is higher than Integrated Science I as students' stronger math and reasoning skills can be incorporated into these lessons.
+The Integrated Science II continues to empower students, through inquiry-based learning, to be inquisitive, reflective and critical thinkers.
+They will expand their skills to include using evidence to form conclusions and analyzing problems scientifically.
+The lab component will develop the ability to scientific measurements, use apparatus accurately to collect data and use science lab work to solve and explain real-world problems.